wgomez-dev/bunny-quoting/README.md

 4. Detect to what range of units belongs the input value.
 5. Perform the extrapolation formula.
 6. Show the result to the user.

-## Considerations
-This script uses as an input one csv file as a source, the source could be updated externally and the script works since it reads it every time it runs.